 At the far end of the kitchen is the eating nook – a countertop bar that can hold four barstools around it.
 We picked stools that are able to be stacked while not in use, keeping this area uncluttered.

 OUR SKOOLIE KITCHEN

 Our skoolie kitchen is ten feet long, or one-fourth of the total length.
 We put a lot of time and thought into this area because we wanted it to feel like the heart of our home.
-Paired with the open layout living area in the front, it creates a welcome, warm hub for cooking, eating, gathering, homeschooling and working.
+Paired with the open layout living area in the front, it creates a welcoming, warm hub for cooking, eating, gathering, homeschooling, and working.

 Have questions we missed about our skoolie kitchen?
 Email us at firstname.lastname@example.org!